sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 ```

 ??? info "What does `-p` do?"
-    The `-p` flag of `mkdir` make parent directories as needed and does not return an error if the directory already exists.
+    The `-p` parameter of `mkdir` make parent directories as needed and does not return an error if the directory already exists.

 The **Snakefile** marks the **entrypoint** of the workflow.
 It will be automatically discovered when running Snakemake from the root of the structure, here `snakemake_rnaseq/`.

-??? info "Using a Snakefiles from a non-default location"
+??? info "Using a Snakefile from a non-default location"
-    Snakemake can use a Snakefile from a non-default location thanks the `-s` flag: `snakemake --cores 1 -s <Snakefile_path> <target>`.
+    Snakemake can use a Snakefile from a non-default location thanks the `-s/--snakefile` parameter: `snakemake -c 1 -s <Snakefile_path> <target>`.
 However, it is **highly discouraged** as it **hampers reproducibility**.

 ??? warning "Relative paths in Snakemake"
     All the paths in a Snakefile are relative to the working directory in which the `snakemake` command is executed: